 Mobile forms are used to collect data about business operations by using a smartphone or tablet.
 For example, mobile forms are used by facilities management companies to manage inventory, and they’re used by utility companies to submit field inspections.

 Frequently, mobile forms are also used to improve the communication between field workers and office workers.
 The remotely collected data is accessible instantly, can be sent to any destination, and can be automatically formatted into a customizable PDF.
-Because the technology is a powerful tool for desk-free environments, mobile forms are transforming industries that are traditionally paper-heavy, such as construction.
+Because the technology is a powerful tool for desk-free environments, mobile forms are transforming industries such as construction that are traditionally paper-heavy.

 Mobile forms are also a known productivity booster.
 Data is accessible three to five times faster, and field workers save an average of 11 hours per week.
 Additionally, by using automated workflows, business operations can run like clockwork without relying upon employees to shuffle paperwork.